 The Chittamatra Assertion of the Subtle Voidness of All Phenomena

 Sautrantika now.
-I’m thinking of my dog and my dog has these various defining characteristics that make it individually my dog – what it looks like etc., etc. – and it’s on the basis of these individual defining characteristics that I imply that there is externally existent the implied object that has these defining characteristics.
+I’m thinking of my dog and my dog has these various defining characteristics that make it individually my dog – what it looks like etc., etc. – and it’s on the basis of these individual defining characteristics that I imply that there is externally existent the conceptually implied object that has these defining characteristics.
 If I know all the characteristics – you have to think about this – if I can remember what my dog looks like, then I can find my dog if I lost my dog, because those defining characteristics of what it looks like implies that there’s a real dog that looks like that, doesn’t it?

 When I think of my dog, there are defining characteristics of what it looks like – size, shape, color, etc. – and so if I can remember what my dog looks like and it’s accurate, it implies that if I lost my dog I can actually find what the dog looks like and I can find the dog.
 That makes sense, doesn’t it?
 If somebody lost their dog, they put a poster up on trees and lampposts with a picture of the dog.
 And the defining characteristics of what that dog looks like implies that there is an actual, real, objective dog somewhere out there that you could make a correspondence with and actually identify it as being the dog.
 It has the same defining characteristics.

 Whereas from the Chittamatra point of view, if I think of my dog, then those individual defining characteristics in what appears in my thought – well, there’s no external object that’s implied by that.
-It’s not a basis for an implied object that exists externally.
+It’s not a basis for a conceptually implied object that exists externally.
 So, it doesn’t really have that type of defining characteristic.
 Now, whether or not the implied object of my thought of the dog would actually imply a dog that I can see, also in a cognition, this I must say I’m not clear about.
 I’d have to ask further.
 Is the implied object of my thinking of my dog, of remembering my dog, is the implied object of that an externally existent dog?
 No. Is the implied object of it though the dog that I can see according to Chittamatra?
 This I’m not sure.
 We have to analyze and I haven’t had a chance actually to ask in depth this particular point.

 In the Chittamatra point of view, if I think of my dog or remember my dog, what’s the relationship between that and when I actually see the dog?
 Between those two holograms?
 In other words, do defining characteristics really only deal with things that you can see and so on, and that the actual things that you just think about, they don’t really have defining characteristics of something that is alive or perceptible?
 In other words, what is the difference between – this is Chittamatra, so you don’t know that anything exists externally, so what’s the difference between seeing you, Sasha, and thinking about you?
 There has to be a difference.
 So this is the question.